Quote-to-Cash (Q2C or QTC) is a process that connects fairly distant points in the sales process.

 From the moment a request for a quote is received and all the way to shaking hands over a contract and getting paid, QTC dictates how intermediate sales goals are achieved.

-However, Q2C and CPQ are often used in the same context, which creates some confusion and leads us to the need to define these terms and use them correctly.
+However, Q2C and CPQ are often used in the same context, which can be confusing.
+To make things easier, let’s define these terms and how to use them correctly.

 Without further ado, let’s get into it.